 - Medical history, which could include current pregnancy or recent childbirth, miscarriage or abortion

-- Ultrasound (the most common method of diagnosis)
+- ultrasound (the most common imaging tool used)

 Treatment of molar pregnancy